g5search/g5-rubocop-style/README.md

   g5-rubocop-style:
     - default.yml
 ```
-Or, if your repo requires codeclimate read the next secction
+Or, if your repo requires codeclimate read the next section

 Now, run: